Skip to content

 4 sailboat autopilots compared side by side

-The Skysat sailboat autopilot comparison tool compiles Raymarine Evolution EV-100, Garmin Reactor 40 Compact, B&G NAC-3 and B&G H5000 CPU into an interactive table: workshop verdict by program, recommendation calculator, and 2026 distributor list prices (VAT excluded).
+The Skysat sailboat autopilot comparison tool compiles Raymarine Evolution EV-100, Garmin Reactor 40 Compact, B&G NAC-3 and B&G H5000 CPU into an interactive table: workshop verdict by program, recommendation calculator, and 2026 distributor list prices.

 Table of contents

-On a 40-50 foot sailboat, choosing an autopilot is rarely a brand choice.
-It is a program choice: what you do with the boat dictates the algorithm, and the algorithm dictates the computer.
+On a 40-50 ft sailboat, choosing an autopilot is rarely a brand choice.
+It’s a program choice: what you do with the boat dictates the algorithm, and the algorithm dictates the computer.
 The hardware follows.
-At this size, we are in the segment where both ecosystems — B&G NAC-3 and Raymarine Evolution — are perfectly credible.
+At this size, we’re in the segment where both ecosystems — B&G NAC-3 and Raymarine Evolution — are perfectly credible.
 Neither is ridiculous.
 Neither is universally better.

-This article summarizes what we have learned from regularly equipping both families over five years, on about sixty sailboats in this range.
-The goal is not to crown a winner: it is to give you the decision grid we use in our engineering department.
+This article summarizes what we’ve learned by regularly equipping both families over the past five years, on about sixty sailboats in this range.
+The goal isn’t to crown a winner: it’s to give you the decision grid we use in our engineering department.
 We distribute both brands.
 We state this honestly.
-This does not prevent us from having clear preferences depending on the case.
+That doesn’t prevent us from having clear preferences depending on the case.

 Understanding autopilot architecture (the 3 minimum components)

-Before comparing two ecosystems, you need to understand that autopilot is a catch-all term.
-An autopilot is not a single box.
-It consists of at least three distinct components that communicate.
+Before comparing two ecosystems, you must understand that autopilot is a catch-all term.
+An autopilot isn’t a single box.
+It’s at least three distinct components that communicate.

 This is the brain.
-It receives input from the helmsman (heading, wind angle, course), sensor data (compass, accelerometer, speed, wind transducer) and outputs commands to the ram.
-It is the component that contains the brand-specific algorithm.
-At B&G, it is the NAC-3 or NAC-2, depending on displacement and rudder class.
-At Raymarine, it is the Evolution unit (ACU, Autopilot Control Unit), available in several versions depending on ram power: EV-100, EV-200, EV-300, EV-400.
+It receives as input the helmsman’s command (heading, wind angle, ground track), sensor data (compass, accelerometer, speed, wind transducer), and outputs the command to send to the ram.
+It’s the component that contains the brand-specific algorithm.
+At B&G, the NAC-3 or NAC-2 controls the drive based on the required electrical power.
+At Raymarine, the EV-1 contains the 9-axis AHRS and route computer; the ACU provides the power electronics that control the drive.

-It is also this component that contains — or connects to — the inertial measurement unit (IMU).
+It’s also this component that contains — or connects to — the inertial measurement unit.
 The quality of the compass + IMU directly determines the quality of the control loop, especially in rough seas.

 2. The control head (display)

 This is the user interface.
-It is through this that you engage the autopilot, switch from heading mode to wind mode, adjust gains, and read the rudder angle.
+It’s through this that you engage the autopilot, switch from heading mode to wind mode, adjust gains, and read the rudder angle.
 At B&G: Triton 2 Pilot, Zeus Touch (integrated in the MFD), H5000 Graphic Display.
-At Raymarine: p70s or p70Rs, Axiom (integrated in the MFD), i70s for reading.
+At Raymarine: p70s or p70Rs, Axiom (integrated in the MFD), i70s for readout.

-At this size of boat, you almost always have at least two control heads: one near the helmsman, one at the chart table.
-This is a real ergonomics issue that we address in the pre-project phase.
+At this boat size, you almost always have at least two control heads: one near the helmsman, one at the nav station.
+This is a real ergonomics issue we address in the pre-project phase.

 3. The ram (drive unit / linear ram)

 This is the muscle.
-It receives orders from the computer and moves the rudder stock (via the quadrant or directly) or the tiller.
-On 40-50 foot sailboats, you are almost exclusively using a hydraulic ram or electromechanical linear ram sized for the boat class (Type 1, Type 2, Type 3 at Raymarine; equivalent classes at Lecomble & Schmitt on the B&G side, which is a major OEM supplier in this segment).
+It receives the command from the computer and moves the rudder stock (via the quadrant or directly) or the tiller.
+On 40-50 ft boats, you’re almost exclusively dealing with hydraulic rams or electromechanical linear drives sized for the boat class (Type 1, Type 2, Type 3 at Raymarine; equivalent classes at Lecomble & Schmitt on the B&G side, which is a major OEM supplier in this segment).

-An undersized ram is the leading cause of an autopilot "zigzagging" in beam seas.
-And it is a recurring trap: we address this further down.
+An undersized ram is the leading cause of autopilots that "zigzag" in beam seas.
+And it’s a recurring trap: we address it further down.

-For more on rams, see our dedicated guide: Bar ram for autopilot: how to choose, install, and maintain. (additional article)
+For more on rams, see our dedicated guide: Sailboat autopilot ram: choosing, installing, maintaining. (additional article)

 B&G: racing heritage

 B&G has a clear history — offshore racing.
 The brand historically equips IMOCA, Class40, Ultim, and most high-end performance cruising sailboats for twenty years.
-The NAC-3 is the direct evolution of a line of ACP units that began at B&G in the 1990s and was refined with each Olympic cycle and Vendée Globe.
+The NAC-3 is the direct evolution of an ACP lineage started at B&G in the 1990s and refined with every Olympic cycle and Vendée Globe.

-Its philosophy: fine control loop, deep integration with the H5000 system (which produces extremely precise wind/speed/course data), and strong compatibility with professional routing software such as Expedition.
+Its philosophy: fine control loop, deep integration with the H5000 system (which produces extremely precise wind/speed/race data), and strong compatibility with professional routing software like Expedition.
 If you already have an H5000, the NAC-3 is almost always the logical next step.
-If you are starting from scratch, it is an investment that is justified for a performance-oriented program — including fast cruising.
+If you’re starting from scratch, it’s an investment that makes sense for a performance-oriented program — including fast cruising.

 This is the ecosystem found on most recent Beneteau, Jeanneau, and Hanse sailboats straight from the yard.
-This matters: if your 40-50 foot sailboat is a Sun Odyssey 410, an Oceanis 461, or a Hanse 458, you probably already have Raymarine wired.
-Reconfiguring everything to B&G is not absurd, but it is not neutral in terms of budget.
+It matters: if your 40-50 ft sailboat is a Sun Odyssey 410, an Oceanis 461, or a Hanse 458, you probably already have Raymarine wired in.
+Reconfiguring everything to B&G isn’t absurd, but it’s not neutral in terms of budget.

 The table below summarizes the main differences we use in our engineering department.
-Figures marked with an asterisk are those I recommend you validate with the distributor's price list on the day you request a quote — they fluctuate with each price revision.
+Figures marked with an asterisk are those I prefer you validate with the distributor list price on the day you request a quote — they change with each price revision.

-Compass / IMU Dedicated Precision-9 or H5000 Hercules system 9-axis sensor integrated in the EV-1 unit
+Compass / IMU Precision-9 or other compatible sensor 9-axis AHRS integrated in EV-1

-Ethernet compatibility for MFDs Yes (Navico Ethernet network, to Zeus) Yes (RayNet, to Axiom)
+Ethernet compatibility for MFD Yes (Navico Ethernet network, to Zeus) Yes (RayNet, to Axiom)

 Ram compatibility Lecomble & Schmitt, Jefa, Comnav, Raymarine via interface Raymarine Type 1/2/3, Lecomble & Schmitt via interface

-Manufacturer warranty* 2 years standard 2 years standard
+Manufacturer warranty* 2 years standard 2 years standard, free extension to 3 years under registration conditions

 Algorithm customization Extensive (gains, curves, race/cruise profiles) More constrained, predefined profiles that can be fine-tuned

-See also: our autopilots in stock.
-And for product pages, the B&G / Navico NAC-3 computer and the Raymarine Evolution autopilot (p70Rs + ACU-200, Type 1), sized for a 40-50 foot sailboat.
+See also: our autopilots in distribution.
+And for product pages, the B&G / Navico NAC-3 computer and the Raymarine Evolution (p70Rs + ACU-200, Type 1) autopilot, an example Type 1 kit whose sizing must be verified for each boat.

 Three lines deserve comment:

-• Sailing routing: if you use Expedition, the H5000 is the natural partner.
-If you are using Adrena for amateur racing, both ecosystems work honestly, with a slight advantage for B&G via the H5000.
+• Sailing routing: if you run Expedition, the H5000 is the natural partner.
+If you’re on Adrena for amateur racing, both ecosystems work honestly, with a slight edge for B&G via H5000.

 • Customization: the NAC-3 exposes more low-level parameters to advanced users.
 This is an asset in racing/regattas, but also a trap in cruising (see common errors below).